 Several remote spots in the Turks and Caicos can attract large numbers of flamingos, often into the hundreds.

-Lake Catherine, an inland system of saline ponds on West Caicos and a nature reserve, is a spectacular and scenic attraction, especially when considered with the adjacent
+Lake Catherine, an inland system of saline ponds on West Caicos and a nature reserve, is a spectacular and scenic attraction, especially when considered with the adjacent Yankee Town historical site.

-The eastern side of the pond system, which is largely muddy and quite shallow, can have hundreds of flamingos at times, presenting a bright pink contrast to the grey silty mud.
-The western side of the system, which is deeper, a brilliant turquoise, and the site of several complex and tidal underwater cave systems, will also often have some flamingos, albeit in few numbers.
+The eastern side of the pond system, which is largely muddy and quite shallow, can have hundreds of flamingos at times, presenting a bright pink contrast to the gray silty mud.
+The western side of the system, which is deeper, is a brilliant turquoise, and the site of several complex and tidal underwater cave systems, will also often have some flamingos, albeit in few numbers.
 The area is likewise excellent for spotting the larger herons and egrets.

 The remote island of East Caicos is one of the largest uninhabited islands in the Lucayan Archipelago, and is an exceptional haven for bird and marine life.
-East Caicos supports countless wetland systems, many of which feature underwater Karst Process cave features, which results in a surprising diversity of wetland micro environments that spans the island.
+East Caicos supports countless wetland systems, many of which feature underwater Karst Process cave features, which results in a surprising diversity of wetland micro environments that span the island.